v1adem/PingPong/README.md

 # PingPong
 ## PingPong game for 2 players.
-Written on Python 3.9.9
+Written on Python 3.9.9 with PyGame
 ## Control "W"/"S" and arrows